ddos-clearing-house/testbed/README.md

 ## 1. [Dashboard](/dashboard)

-The dashboard is a Flask application on which partners can initiate (and stop) a simulated attack on **themselves**.
+The dashboard is a Flask application on which organizations can initiate (and stop) a simulated attack on **themselves**.
 It is hosted in docker containers using docker-compose.
 See the [readme](dashboard/README.md) for more information and instructions.